About The Program

 WBL School Coordinators

-Central Office Tonya Eaton Alpharetta Bianca Rush Banneker Tarrie Traylor Cambridge June Yarrington Centennial Marie Robinson Chatttahoochee Tonia Crockett Creekside Brandy Turnipseed Fulton Schools College and Career Academy Ashley Stewart Independence Steven Robinson Johns Creek Sue Cowart Langston Hughes Kristie Elmore McClarin Sandra Fingall Milton Stephen Wagner North Springs Brian Patterson Northview Stephanie McCall Riverwood Michelle Finley Roswell Lashonta Flemister Tri-Cities Karen Smith Westlake Chanbory Pey
+Central Office Tonya Eaton Alpharetta Leslie Cole Banneker Tarrie Traylor Cambridge June Yarrington Centennial Marie Robinson Chatttahoochee Tonia Crockett Creekside Brandy Turnipseed Fulton Schools College and Career Academy Ashley Stewart Independence Steven Robinson Johns Creek Sue Cowart Langston Hughes Kristie Elmore McClarin Sandra Fingall Milton Stephen Wagner North Springs Brian Patterson Northview Stephanie McCall Riverwood Michelle Finley Roswell Lashonta Flemister Tri-Cities Karen Smith Westlake Chanbory Pey